This post is part of a series on functional testing using the test pyramid.

 Who defines the test?

-- Derive tests from the acceptance criteria in initiatives, epics and stories used to define component features.
+- Derived tests from the acceptance criteria in initiatives, epics and stories used to define component features.
 Acceptance criteria become acceptance tests.

 - Product owner (PO), quality engineer (QE) or developer write tests.